mikson022/rock-particle-analyzer/README.md

 ## Introduction

-Developed in response to a request from a university research project, this tool automates the process of measuring particle characteristics.

 ## Features

 - Real-time Adjustable Contour Detection:
      - Modify contour detection parameters on the fly for precise measurements.
+     - Press `q` when the image processing window is focused to stop processing.
+     - Press `e` when the image processing window is focused to display gathered data from Excel.
 - Particle Characteristics Calculation:
      - Minimum Feret Diameter
      - Maximum Feret Diameter
      - Roundness
 - Excel Export:
-     - Particle data is automatically exported for further analysis.
+     - Particle data is automatically saved to an Excel file upon contour click.

 ## Dependencies